ammarsgit/visualBezier/README.md

-# BezierCurveVFX
+# visualBezier

-**BezierCurveVFX** is a Lua module that provides a flexible system for generating and animating Bezier curve-based visual effects.
+**visualBezier** is a Lua module that provides a flexible system for generating and animating Bezier curve-based visual effects.
 It is useful for smooth particle/projectile motion, dynamic effects such as energy trails, experience orbs, guided missiles, or any situation requiring curved paths.

 ---